 - Proposal Crafting: Creating tailored proposals that appeal to each customer’s needs and situation.

-- Sales Readiness: Preparing your team for sales conversations, including product demos and sales pitches.
+- Sales Readiness Preparing your team for sales conversations, including product demos and sales decks.

 The Sales Process